Singapore Economy

 Stock Exchanges and Capital Markets

-The Singapore Exchange or SGX remains the sole stock exchange in the country.
+The Singapore Exchange or SGX is the sole stock exchange in the country.
 It is a multi-asset exchange that operates equity, fixed income and derivatives markets, and provides listing, trading, clearing, settlement, depository, and data services.
-It is the largest stock market exchange in Southeast Asia.
-As of October 2022, the market capitalization of SGX stood at $561 bn with more than 770 listed companies at current.
+It is the largest stock market exchange in Southeast Asia, with a total of 620 listed companies, as of September 2024.

 The SGX uses the FTSE Straits Times Index or STI as its benchmark index.
 The STI is a capitalisation-weighted stock market index that tracks the performance of the top 30 companies listed on the SGX.